 - 1.5 cups fresh lime juice I use about 10 -12 limes, but this may vary

 - Pinch of salt

 - 3 cups of ice cold soda water or water to dilute

-- Place the sugar and water in a saucepan and heat over medium heat to dissolve the sugar.
+- Place the 1 cup of sugar and 1 cup of water in a saucepan and heat over medium heat to dissolve the sugar.
 Bring to a simmer.
 Once all the sugar has dissolved and the syrup starts to boil, set it aside to cool.

-- Place the fresh ginger and water in a mini processor, and pulse until well blended and pureed.
+- Place the 3 oz fresh ginger and 1 tbsp water (upto 3 tbsp) in a mini processor, and pulse until well blended and pureed.
 Strain the ginger juice through a sieve, pressing down on the pulp to get the most out of the ginger.
 Set aside ¼ cup of this ginger juice.

 - Alternatively, if you have a juicer, juice enough ginger to get 3 tbsp of pure ginger juice.

-- Mix the ginger and salt with the lime juice.
-Add up to 1 - 1.5 cups of sugar syrup to sweeten the ginger lime juice (change the amount of sugar you add according to your tastes).
+- Mix the ginger and salt with the 1.5 cups of lime juice.
+Add up to 1 – 1.5 cups of sugar syrup to sweeten the ginger lime juice (change the amount of sugar you add according to your tastes).

 - Pour into a clean bottle/jar with a closeable cap and leave in the fridge to chill until needed.